Name: The organization shall be named the Highland Park Neighborhood Association.

 - Be approachable to any neighbor on your street.

-- Relay neighbors’ concerns to the HPNA Officers.
+- Relay neighbors’ concerns to the Association Officers.

 Voting Procedures: A simple majority of the votes cast at the annual meeting rules.
-Ballots will be available via newsletters and email.
+Nominations can occur prior to or at the annual meeting.

 Committees: may be established as needed.

-Meetings: Meetings of the Officers and Street Representatives shall be held bi-monthly, starting in January.
+Meetings: Meetings of the Officers shall be held bi-monthly, starting in January.
 Meetings are open to all members.

 Fiscal Year: The fiscal year shall be January 1st – December 31st.

-Calendar: The Officers and Street Representatives shall develop and present an organized calendar for the fiscal year.
+Calendar: The Officers shall develop and present an organized calendar for the fiscal year.

 Amendments: Bylaws may be amended by a two-thirds majority of the votes cast at a meeting called for the purpose of considering the amendment.